 We are also a teaching Health Board with close links to Cardiff University, which boasts a high profile teaching, research and development role within the UK and abroad.
 This is alongside other academic links with Cardiff Metropolitan University and the University of South Wales.
 We offer under and post graduate medical education and training as per our agreement with both the Wales Deanery and Cardiff University School of Medicine and we also train the largest number of Allied Health Professionals, Healthcare Scientists and Nurses of any health board in Wales.
 Together, we are training the next generation of clinical and non-clinical professionals.

-List jobs with Cardiff and Vale University Health Board in Nursing and midwifery, Administrative services, Support services, Allied health professions, Health science services, Medical and dental or all sectors.
+List jobs with Cardiff and Vale University Health Board in Nursing and midwifery, Medical and dental, Emergency services, Allied health professions, Health science services, Support services, Administrative services or all sectors